-- Scott Blish’s study guides – local Quizbowl celebrity Scott Blish combed through dozens of published question sets from 2009-2016, copying and sorting every tossup and bonus question into categories.
+- Scott Blish’s study guides – local Quizbowl tournament director Scott Blish combed through dozens of published question sets from 2009-2017, copying and sorting every tossup and bonus question into categories.
 Great resource for stock clues!

 - Quinterest – Online searchable question database, similar in content to Scott Blish’s study guides but also includes bonuses.

 - Quizbowl packets archive – Many tournaments release their question sets online after the tournament is done.
 They can be found here.
 Great resource for housewrites, especially!
 For comparative difficulty, see Fred Morlan’s website for previous years or his recent forum post for this one

 - Brain Team Twitter feed – check out the Quizbowl Fact of the Day (#QBFOD) for common stock clues on randomly chosen topics.
 Updated daily(ish) by Mr. Kirk.

 These links go to helpful online tools for studying content.